-C1 Promote the protection and No damage occurring to Number of structures or DAHG National conservation of the county's structures or monuments due monuments damaged due Monuments cultural heritage including the to development. to development.
-Service built environment and settings; Maintain and increase the Number of monuments on archaeological (recorded number of archaeological the RPS and areas of DAHG NIAH, monuments and archaeological features recorded and archaeological potential wcc O zones), architectural (Protected protected. recorded or subject to Cultural Heritage Structures, vernacular buildings, To increase the number and exploration as a result of Her materials and urban fabric), and range of ACAs in the county development. wcc ıral manmade landscape features to conserve both townscapes Number and range of ACAs Z It (e.g. field walls, footpaths, gate and demesne landscapes. designated in the county O piers) To increase the number of (townscape and demesne Owners protected structures in line landscape). with Ministerial Number of structures in recommendations arising RPS in relation to from NIAH surveys.
-Ministerial recommendations arising from NIAH county inventory.

-L1 To avoid adverse impacts on Conserve and enhance the Area of landscape WCC the landscape, especially with county's most valued scenic designated as НС regard to landscapes which are landscapes.
-"Landscapes of Greater Fáilte the most valuable and sensitive Appropriate Heritage Sensitivity".
-GSI to change, including seascapes, Appraisal and Landscape NPWS coastal scapes, and landscapes Capacity Assessment to of historical and cultural inform any future a be importance development in "Landscapes SC of Greater Sensitivity".
-Landscape
+C1 Promote the protection and No damage occurring to Number of structures or DAHG National Monuments conservation of the county's structures or monuments monuments damaged Service cultural heritage including the built due to development. due to development.
+DAHG NIAH, environment and settings; Maintain and increase the Number of monuments WCC (Planning Section) archaeological (Recorded number of archaeological on the RPS and areas of Owners ge Monuments and archaeological features recorded and archaeological potential Initial monitoring to commence ita zones), architectural (Protected protected. recorded or subject to within two years of adoption as ler Structures, vernacular buildings, To increase the number and exploration as a result of part of the County Manager's ТE Т materials and urban fabric), and range of ACAs in the county development.
+Report on progress (subject to nrä manmade landscape features (e.g. to conserve both Number and range of available resources) Cultural Heritage field walls, footpaths, gate piers) townscapes and demesne ACAs designated in the ပ landscapes. county (townscape and To increase the number of demesne landscape). protected structures in line with Ministerial Number of structures in RPS in relation to Ministerial recommendations arising from NIAH surveys. recommendations arising nom MAI Sulveys. from NIAH county inventory.
+L1 To avoid adverse impacts on No diminution in the quality The number of WCC (Planning Section) the landscape, especially with of important landscapes permissions granted in Initial monitoring to commence Ð regard to landscapes which are "Landscapes of Greater within two years of adoption as ouerabue ap the most valuable and sensitive to Sensitivity". part of the County Manager's sc change, including seascapes, Report on progress (subject to pu coastal scapes, and landscapes of available resources) La historical and cultural importance In all instances monitoring will be subject to availability of data and resources.